microsoft/BotFramework-WebChat/SPEECH.md

 ### Using authorization token

-In our sample, we are using subscription key.
-If you are using authorization token, you can pass a `Promise` function that could be potentially a network call.
+For simplicity, in our sample, we are using subscription key.
+If you need to use authorization token, you can pass a `Promise` function to the `authorizationToken` property.
+And the function could potentially be a network call to your token server.

 ```diff
   async function fetchAuthorizationToken() {